ercdndrs/pokemonautomation.github.io/docs/SetupGuide/index.md

 You need a full computer to run CC programs.
 A phone or tablet will not work.

+**Windows:**

-Specifically, the computer must:
+If you are running Windows, your computer must:

-1. Be running 64-bit Windows 10 or later on an x64 CPU.
+1. Be running 64-bit Windows 10 or later.
+2. An x64 CPU.
 (An Intel or an AMD CPU.
 You cannot use a Qualcomm Snapdragon.)
-2. Be sufficiently powerful.*
+3. Be sufficiently powerful.*

 *We recommend a quad-core CPU of 3+ GHz, no older than 2015.
 If you intend to control more than 1 switch, you will need a more powerful CPU with more cores.
 If you want to run 4 Switches all with feedback, we recommend a modern 8-core computer.*